pombredanne/rpi-installer/BUILD.md

 ---------
 This script downloads latest required Raspbian packages that will be used to build the installer.
 The packages to be downloaded are taken from a **pre-defined** list.

-First, the archive's public key is downloaded and after successful verification of its fingerprint imported into a newly created `gpg` keyring.
+First, the archive's public key is downloaded and after successful verification of its fingerprint, it is imported into a newly created `gpg` keyring.

 Next, the `Release` file is downloaded.
 Upon successful verification of its signature (`Release.gpg`) using the previously imported public key, the `firmware` and `main` package lists are looked up:
 ~~~